rama-nallamilli/kafka-prometheus-monitoring/README.md

 ```

 ### Viewing Prometheus Metrics
-The kafka metrics are pulled in Promethues via the JMX exporter.
-These can be viewed in Promethues by navigating to `http://$DOCKER_HOST_IP:9090/graph`, enter a metric name to view the graphs.
+The kafka metrics are pulled in Prometheus via the JMX exporter.
+These can be viewed in Prometheus by navigating to `http://$DOCKER_HOST_IP:9090/graph`, enter a metric name to view the graphs.

 ![Prometheus UI](images/prometheus-ui.png?raw=true)